10 Alumni Publications That Are Also Great Magazines

 We love: The bold design choices that make heavy hitting feature articles stand out.

-Takeaway: No matter how compelling the writing is, walls of text can be a turnoff to readers.
+Takeaway: No matter how intelligent the writing is, walls of text can be a turnoff to readers.
 Terp’s design choices create dynamic pages that give readers multiple entry points into the content.
+Bold covers, playful illustrations, an intentional use of color and thoughtful hierarchy that guides the eye — it all keeps readers engaged from start to finish.
+It’s a master class in magazine design.

 LMU Magazine, Loyola Marymount University